 A detailed analysis of the genetic cancer dataset introduced in Section \ref{intro} is undertaken.
-This dataset, provided through a collaboration with the GM, encompasses clinical and genetic information from patients across various hospitals in Spain and the National Institute of Neoplastic Diseases (INEN) in Lima, Peru.
-The patients involved in this study are women diagnosed with triple-negative breast cancer (TNBC) who have undergone neoadjuvant chemotherapy combined with docetaxel and carboplatin.
+This dataset, provided through a collaboration with the Gregorio Marañón General University Hospital (GMGUH), encompasses clinical and genetic information from patients from various hospitals in Spain and the National Institute of Neoplastic Diseases (INEN) in Lima, Peru.
+The study cohort consists of women diagnosed with triple-negative breast cancer (TNBC) who underwent neoadjuvant chemotherapy combined with docetaxel and carboplatin.

-TNBC represents $15-20\%$ of all breast cancer cases, being an aggressive subtype due to its high recurrence rates and its rapid growth (Dent et al., \citeyear{cancer}).
-The aim of this study is to develop a statistical model capable of estimating the survival times of patients based on their available clinical and genetic information.
+TNBC represents $15-20\%$ of all breast cancer cases, being an aggressive subtype due to its high recurrence rates and rapid growth (Dent et al., \cite{cancer}).
+The aim of this study is to develop a statistical model capable of predicting patients survival times based on their available clinical and genetic information.
 Both the quality of the predictions and the selection of variables are essential for having a precise outcome.

-The dataset is highly dimensional, containing $25$ possible clinical variables and $19571$ genetic variables.
-The genetic variables are interpreted as the counts of the messenger RNA expression for each observed gen and the clinical ones contain information such as the tumor size, age at diagnosis, the cancer staging or the family cancer antecedents.
-For this study, we select the $234$ patients from which there is clinical and genetic data, thus, $p$>{}>$n$.
-There is an $82\%$ of right censoring in the data since $191$ individuals are censored while only $43$ of them are uncensored.
-The target variable for our study which is the one containing the survival time information indicates for each individual the time from the beginning of the treatment of chemotherapy with docetaxel and carboplatin to the time of death, measured in months.
+The dataset is high-dimensional, containing $25$ clinical variables and $19571$ genetic variables.
+The genetic variables are interpreted as the counts of the messenger RNA expression for each observed gene and the clinical variables contain information such as tumor size, age at diagnosis, cancer staging or family history of cancer.
+For this study, we selected the $234$ patients for whom both clinical and genetic data are available, resulting in a high-dimensional scenario where $p \gg n$.
+The data exhibit $82\%$ right censoring, with $191$ censored observations and only $43$ observed events.
+The target variable for each patient is the number of months from the beginning of the chemotherapy treatment with docetaxel and carboplatin until death.